8 Reasons Why Your Roof Is Leaking

 1. Cracked Flashings

 Finding the source of a leak isn’t always an easy task.
-When it comes to if our flashing is cracked, the signs are water pooling in your bathroom vent, chimney, or similar places a flashing is utilized.
+When it comes to if the flashing is cracked, the signs are water pooling in your bathroom vent, chimney, or similar places a flashing is utilized.

 2. Broken Shingles